aglee/AdventOfCode2017/Day 17 - Spinlock/README.md

 - Observation: whenever `buffer[1]` changes to n, it always seems to be on the nth iteration.
 I don't know why.  [**Update:** Oh duh, the nth iteration is when **every** n is inserted.]
 - By definition `buffer[1]` only changes when the current position lands on 0, causing the new value to be inserted in the position after that.
 - So really for Part 2 I don't need a representation of all the values in the circular buffer at all.
 I only need to keep track of the buffer length, the current position, and the value most recently inserted at `buffer[1]`, which happens to be the iteration count at which that insertion occurred.
+	- **Update:** An RCer pointed out we don't have to keep track of the buffer length, as we can get that from the iteration count.
+Of course!

 With this representation of the problem, it was fast enough to run 50 million iterations, each of which was a few integer arithmetic operations.